 All information included in this profile is accurate as of January 21, 2022.
 For more information, please consult Transamerica Financial Advisors’ website.

-With that being said, Transamerica Financial Advisors does work with high net worth individuals as well, and they make up a decent share of the firm’s AUM.
+However, the firm works with high net worth individuals as well, and they make up a decent share of the firm’s AUM.
 Transamerica Financial Advisors also works with employer retirement plans, businesses, trusts, estates, charitable organizations and educational accounts like 529 plans and UGMA/UTMA plans.

-Transamerica Financial Advisors offers asset management, life insurance and financial advisory services to its clients.
+The firm offers asset management, life insurance and financial advisory services to its clients.
 The advisors can manage client funds both on a discretionary basis, where they can make trades on their own, or on a non-discretionary basis, where clients need to approve all trades.
 Clients can also sign up for robo-advisor managed accounts from Betterment through the Transamerica® ALPHA Program.

-Transamerica Financial Advisors designed some of its programs to meet specific goals.
 The firm also offers a social impact fund that focuses on promoting socially responsible investments and an alternative fund that looks to hedge against market volatility with assets like precious metals and natural resources.

 Ultimately, the way your money will be invested can depend on which representative you sign up with.
 Your representative will help you decide which of the portfolios and strategies makes sense for your situation.
 Be sure to ask the representative whether they follow any specific investment philosophy when it comes to their recommendations.

-Transamerica Financial Advisors charges clients based on a percentage of AUM for its portfolio management services.
+The firm charges clients based on a percentage of AUM for its portfolio management services.
 The rate will depend on which program you enroll in and the size of your portfolio.
 In general, rates can range from 0.65% to 2.60% a year.
 You are able to negotiate the fees with your advisor when you sign up.

 Fee schedule for Transamerica Financial Advisors’ advisory programs | |